-UK Trade Secretary Liam Fox recognises legitimate concerns over food standards
+UK Trade Secretary Liam Fox responds to our concerns about food standards

 The UK's Secretary of State for International Trade, Dr Liam Fox, has responded to concerns expressed by the Sustain alliance, relating to US food standards such as chlorine-dipped chicken, hormone-reared beef, food irradiation and high fructose corn syrup in processed foods.
 Read our alliance letter, and Dr Liam Fox's response below.